cEhlen/co-paymill/README.md

 co-paymill
 ==========

-co-paymill is a wrapper to use [paymill-node](https://github.com/komola/paymill-node) with generators.
+co-paymill is a wrapper to use [paymill-node](https://github.com/komola/paymill-node) with generators...

 Installation
 ============